 Developers are now encouraged to leverage adaptive one-way functions to store a password.
 Validation of passwords with adaptive one-way functions are intentionally resource (i.e. CPU, memory, etc) intensive.
 An adaptive one-way function allows configuring a "work factor" which can grow as hardware gets better.
 It is recommended that the "work factor" be tuned to take about 1 second to verify a password on your system.
 This trade off is to make it difficult for attackers to crack the password, but not so costly it puts excessive burden on your own system.
 Spring Security has attempted to provide a good starting point for the "work factor", but users are encouraged to customize the "work factor" for their own system since the performance will vary drastically from system to system.
-Examples of adaptive one-way functions that should be used include <a href="https://bcc.ncm/bcc.nc
+Examples of adaptive oneway functions that should be used include bcrypt, PBKDF2, scrypt, and Argon2.